-Thursday, 4 June 2026 ยท Times shown in Berlin
+Sunday, 19 July 2026 ยท Times shown in Berlin ยท Updated

 Germany offers free-to-air sports coverage through several public and commercial broadcasters, giving fans access to major events without a paid subscription.

-Free broadcasters available in Germany today include ARD and ZDF.
+Free broadcasters available in Germany today include RTL Television, ZDF and ARD.

-Today's free coverage spans 1 sport, including Football.
+Today's free coverage spans 2 sports, including Formula 1 and Football.

 Germany's public broadcasters ARD and ZDF share rights to Bundesliga highlights via Sportschau, the DFB-Pokal final, the UEFA European Championship and the FIFA World Cup.
 Sport1 carries weekly handball, ice hockey and motorsport coverage entirely free of charge, and RTL holds free-to-air rights to selected Formula 1 races and Germany's national team friendlies.